alexp205/Finding-Words-in-Images/README.md

-# SVMObjectDetector
+# Finding-Words-in-Images
-Simple object detector in images using an SVM.
+Simple object detector in images using an SVM and kmeans-generated vocabulary.